zoe0611/portfolio/README.md

 ## Projects
 ### Natural Language Processing
-Developed a Natural Language Processing data pipiline to determine the similarities and differences between 800 agricaltural research projects within the U.S. Department of Agriculture using **Python** and created a visualization in **Tableau** of the clusters that emerge.
+Developed a Natural Language Processing data pipiline to determine the similarities and differences between 800 agricultural research projects within the U.S. Department of Agriculture using **Python** and created a visualization in **Tableau** of the clusters that emerge.
 This data-driven approach helped ARS leaders easily decide on the appropriate resources to research projects and encourage collaboration to improve capacity and scientific discovery.

 ![ARS NLP Dashboard](/images/NLP_Dashboard.png)